tahwoi/Buffy-the-Vampire-Slayer-Data-Analytics-Project/README.md

     - Season and episode numbers
     - U.S. viewer numbers for each episode

-## Dataset
+## **Database Structure**

-The dataset includes information on:

-- Episodes (title, air date, season, episode number, director)
+The project employs a relational database in PostgreSQL to organize the data effectively.
+The database comprises four interconnected tables:

+- **episodes:** Containing core details about each episode, such as the air date, title, and director.
+- **writers:** Listing all writers associated with the show.
+- **writers_episodes:** Acting as a bridge to link episodes with their respective writers.
-- IMDb ratings (ratings and votes, viewership)
+- **ratings:** Holding rating information from IMDb (ratings and vote counts) and Wikipedia (U.S. viewer numbers).

-- Writers
-- Writers-Episodes relationship
+This structured database allows for complex queries and a nuanced understanding of the data.

 ## Methodology